 Saturday of the Sixteenth Week of Ordinary Time

-Other Commemorations: Saints Nazarius and Celsus, martyrs (RM); Saints Victor I, pope and martyr (RM)
+Other Commemorations: Sts.
+Nazarius and Celsus, Martyrs (RM); St. Victor I, Pope and Martyr (RM)

 Before the reform of the General Roman Calendar today was the feast of Sts.
 Nazarius and Celsus, first century martyrs, whose bodies were found by St. Ambrose in 395.
 It was also the feast of Sts.
 Victor I and Innocent I both Popes of the early Church.
 St. Victor I was pope from 189 to 198; he regulated the date for the celebration of Easter throughout the Church in accordance with the Roman tradition.
 St. Innocent I (401-417), a contemporary of St. Augustine and St. Jerome, was one of the greatest early popes.
 He was one of the great champions of the primacy of the Holy See.

 Nazarius was baptized by the blessed Pope Linus.
 He went into Gaul, and there baptized a child named Celsus whom he had instructed in the Christian doctrine.
 Together they went to Treves, and in Nero's persecution were both thrown into the sea, but were saved by a miracle.
 They proceeded to Milan, where they spread the faith of Christ; and as they with great constancy confessed Christ to be God, the prefect, Anolinus, condemned them to death.
 Their bodies were buried outside the Roman gate, and for a long time remained unknown.
 But through a divine revelation, they were found by St. Ambrose, sprinkled with fresh blood, as if they had but just suffered martyrdom.
 They were translated to the city and buried in an honorable tomb.

 —Excerpted from The Liturgical Year, Abbot Gueranger O.S.B.

 Symbols and Representation: Swords; armor and millstones; depicted as a man and boy walking on the sea